 Ghosts of Banff Springs Hotel

-During the construction of the original wooden hotel, there was a big error from the contractor.
-A room was built with no windows or doors, a fact that wasn’t even shared with the hotel owner.
+During the construction of the original wooden hotel, there was a significant error from the contractor.
+A room was built with no windows or doors, which wasn’t even shared with the hotel owner.

 This room was reportedly the scene of a tragic murder of a family.
 Its door has since been bricked up and made to look like the rest of the wall in the hallway.

 The Burning Bride

 Stories suggest a woman dressed in her wedding gown lost her life on the staircase.
-There were candles on the staircase when the bride was walking up to them, when suddenly her dress caught fire, in a panic she tripped and fell down the stairs, dying from a broken neck.
+There were candles on the stairs when the bride was walking up to them, when suddenly her dress caught fire, in a panic she tripped and fell down the stairs, dying from a broken neck.

-Staff have also reported strange noises coming from the bridal suite, even when the suite is vacant.
+Staff members have also reported strange noises coming from the bridal suite, even when the suite is vacant.